ansys/pyansys-dev-guide/doc/source/guidelines/doc_practices.rst

 Documentation for the latest stable release of a PyAnsys library is accessible from its repository.
 You can generally access the latest development version of the documentation tracking the ``main`` branch by adding the prefix ``dev.`` to the URL for the latest stable release.
+For example, consider PyAEDT documentation.

-For example, the URL for documentation of the latest stable release of PyAEDT is `<https://aedtdocs.pyansys.com/>`_, and the URL for the latest documentation for the development version of PyAEDT is `<https://dev.aedtdocs.pyansys.com/>`_.
-The latest development versions of both the library and its documentation are kept up-to-date automatically via GitHub actions.
+- The URL for documentation of the latest stable release is `<https://aedtdocs.pyansys.com/>`_.
+- The URL for documentation of the lastest development version is `<https://dev.aedtdocs.pyansys.com/>`_.

+The latest development versions of both the library and its documentation are automatically kept up-to-date via GitHub actions.

 .. _doc_building: